AtlasPilotPuppy/dedup/README.md

 ### Windows Limitations

-When using `dedup` on Windows, please note the following limitations:
+When using `dedups` on Windows, please note the following limitations:

 1. **Path Length**: Windows has a default path length limit of 260 characters.
-While `dedup` can handle longer paths, you may need to enable long path support in Windows:
+While `dedups` can handle longer paths, you may need to enable long path support in Windows:
    - Run `git config --system core.longpaths true` if using Git
    - Enable long paths in Windows registry or group policy
    - Use the `\\?\` prefix for paths longer than 260 characters